How is Elliot Paul & Company Auctions different from other auction companies?

 Why does experience matter?

-The auctioneers with Elliot Paul & Company Auctions have nearly 20 years experience.
+The auctioneers with Elliot Paul & Company Auctions have 29 years experience.
 We know the market and can provide knowledgeable advice to potential sellers and buyers.
 We can advocate for the seller and ensure the property is sold for the best market value.
 These days, the real estate market is especially tough.
 Experience is vital to a successful sale.

 What do I need to do to bid at auction?